 5. CGT

-Prior 1985: If acquiring a controlling interest in the company, no adjustment should be made to the purchase price for any assets acquired prior to the introduction of CGT on 20 September 1985.
+Pre-CGT: If acquiring a controlling interest in the company, no adjustment should be made to the purchase price for any assets acquired prior to the introduction of CGT on 20 September 1985.
 This is because the Tax Act deems all the pre-CGT assets to have been acquired at their market value on the date the shares in the company are purchased.
 Consider obtaining a formal valuation of the relevant assets to substantiate the commencing cost base for CGT purposes.

-Post 1985:
+Post-CGT:

 The current market value of any substantial assets acquired post 19 September 1985 needs to be determined so that the purchaser can consider and adjust the purchase price for the future CGT liability that will arise when the assets are eventually sold.